Azharuddin pledges support as ICA raises Rs 24 lakh for needy cricketers

 "Every player has contributed as per his capability.
 The most important thing is we made the appeal on Friday evening and by today, we have raised Rs 24 lakh," ICA president Ashok Malhotra told PTI.
 Of the total amount raised so far, Rs 10 lakh is ICA's contribution.

-Former India skipper Azharuddin has pledged to donate Rs 10 lakh, while former players such as Anshuman Gaekwad and Shanta Rangaswamy have also come forward to help with financial aid.
+Former India skipper Azharuddin has pledged to donate Rs one lakh, along with former pacer Rajinder Singh Ghai, who also donated similar amount. while former players such as Anshuman Gaekwad and Shanta Rangaswamy have also come forward to help with financial aid.
 "This means people are connected to this initiative.
 And I am sure the amount will increase in the coming days so that we are able to help more players," Malhotra said.

 "Till now we are saying that we will try to help 25-30 needy players but if the amount increases, then we can help more number of players.
 Players settled abroad have come forward in a big way."
 They will continue the drive till May 16.
 Malhotra, a fairly successful former first-class cricketer, said he is disappointed by the "lack of involvement of the big guns of Indian cricket."
 "Our top players are still not involved in this initiative.
 We are expecting that they will also join this initiative and help their fellow players who desperately need help."
 As many as 1750 former cricketers are registered with the ICA, India's first-ever players' association which came into being last year.